ivaylokenov/MyTested.AspNetCore.Mvc/README.md

 The example uses [xUnit](http://xunit.github.io/) but you can use whatever testing framework you want.
 Basically, MyTested.AspNetCore.Mvc throws an unhandled exception with a friendly error message if the assertion does not pass and the test fails.

+## Examples

-Here are other random examples of what the fluent testing API is capable of:
+Here are some random examples of what the fluent testing API is capable of:

 ```c#
 // tests a route for correct controller, action and resolved route values